-Bullying is deliberately hurtful behaviour by an individual or group, usually repeated over time, which causes other individuals to feel unhappy, insecure, threatened or excluded.
+Bullying is deliberately hurtful behaviour by an individual or group, which causes other individuals to feel unhappy, insecure, threatened or excluded.

 It is important to note that not every instance of unkind or harmful behaviour is bullying.
 Such instances can occur without the repeated, targeted or deliberate aspects that constitute a bullying incident (as described above).